← all insights

 How much does it cost to build an autonomous AI agent in 2026?

 Costs vary widely, from a few dollars for simple API-based agents to millions for custom enterprise systems.
-Using low-code platforms can significantly reduce initial development costs, but ongoing expenses will depend on API usage, hosting, and maintenance.
+Using low-code platforms can significantly reduce initial development costs, but ongoing expenses will depend on LLM API usage, hosting, and maintenance.

 Are autonomous AI agents safe to use with company data?